KNOWLEDGE HUB

 1. Chasing Past Returns Without Understanding Risk

-The reality: Small-cap funds require at minimum investment horizon of seven to ten years.
+The reality: Small-cap funds require a minimum investment horizon of 7–10 years.
 Most direct investors don't understand this critical detail when signing up online.

 2. Wrong Fund Selection